bbatsov/blog/_posts/2011-09-12-ruby-style-guide.markdown

 ## Overture

 I've created a [GitHub project](https://github.com/bbatsov/ruby-style-guide), so that everyone can easily participate in improving the quality of the guidelines.
+I hope that together we could make a resource that will benefit the entire Ruby community.
+I have a couple more guides like this one in the pipeline - one for Rails and for testing Ruby and Rails applications.

 If you're an Emacs user - the [Emacs Dev Kit](https://github.com/bbatsov/emacs-dev-kit) features customizations that enforce some of the stuff outlined in the guide -